Y-Tian/Docker-RSYNC/README.md

 - Check logs for system events -> will output the results of the rsync and inotify results.
 Debug from there.

+## Additions

+- Included a sample Dockerfile for testing purposes.
+The Dockerfile, once built into an image, will copy the rsync script and run it on startup.
+The image will serve as a testing environment.